The therapy formerly known as shock treatment is making a comeback.

 During the early nineties, the media began observing that ECT was making a quiet comeback.
 Lately, the psychiatric profession has been more vocal in advocating ECT as an early treatment option, a development that may frighten some people otherwise prepared to accept the procedure as a last ditch or desperation measure.

 The debate is by no means settled, and moderates tend to get assailed on all fronts by psychiatry and antipsychiatry zealots alike, who unfortunately tend to dominate the discussion (such as it is).
 As Kitty Dukakis and Larry Tye freely acknowledge, memory loss is still a legitimate concern and needs to be weighed against the promised benefits of treatment.
-Indeed.
-Ms Dukakis confesses to not being able to remember important events in her life and to having difficulty recalling names and other details.
+Indeed, Ms Dukakis confesses to not being able to remember important events in her life and to having difficulty recalling names and other details.
 But she also writes, in relation to her first treatment:

-"Next thing I know I am waking up.
+Next thing I know I am waking up.
 I am back on the upper floor of Massachusetts General Hospital, in the unit where I slept last night … I am not sure I got the treatment.
 One clue is a slight headache … Another is the goo on my hair, where they must have attached the electrodes.
-There is one more sign that I did have my first session of seizure therapy: I feel good – I feel alive."
+There is one more sign that I did have my first session of seizure therapy: I feel good – I feel alive.

 Yes, Ms Dukakis acknowledges, "I still can’t remember Paris," and that ECT may not be for everyone, but, "as my counselor Corky says, the choice is simple: Would I rather be depressed or be forgetful?"

-The circumstances that force us to make a choice tend to be the very circumstances that cloud our judgment.
-Not helping is the hysteria and hyperbole that pass for information on the internet.
-A psychiatric crisis is not the time to carefully weigh ECT’s pros and cons.
+A psychiatric crisis is not the time to carefully weigh ECT's pros and cons.
 Making a rational decision is best done well ahead of time, while we have our wits about us.
 Read "Shock," do further research, and make up your own mind.
 Then put your intentions in writing, in the form of an advance will or psychiatric directive.
-There are no right or wrong decisions, only informed and uninformed ones.
+There are no right or wrong decisions.

 In 2007, former Missouri Senator Thomas Eagleton, 77, passed away.
 Sen Eagleton is best remembered for being dumped as George McGovern’s running mate during the 1972 Presidential campaign when news of his ECT treatments for depression was made public.
 The stigma of the treatment turned out to be worse than the stigma of his depression.
 It has been speculated that McGovern might have kept Eagleton as his running mate had only the depression been disclosed.